andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 Lies that people tell themselves about tech debt include:

-* Legacy code == debt *Check this*
+* Legacy code == tech debt (just because it's old doesn't automatically make it tech debt.)
 * Having debt zero as a goal.
 * Debt reduction work is only for junior folks, or as part of on-boarding.
 * There's nothing we can do.

-Manage debt so we can say yes to the business more.
+We should manage technical debt so we can say yes to the business more.

 ## From overload to oasis: Creating more time for the cool stuff

 _[Dominika Pietrzak](https://www.linkedin.com/in/dominika-pietrzak-183755137/?originalSubdomain=uk)_

 Cool stuff is relative, and changes over time.
-Your boring is someone else's cool.
-Share work that you consider to not be cool to create space what you do consider to be cool, and because your boring is someone's cool.
+Share work that you consider not be cool to create space to do what you _do_ consider cool, and because your boring is someone's cool.

 ## Managing across timezones; A retrospective